 When young adults begin their college experience at UNL, they’ll face a number of life changes and new experiences like:

 - balancing academics with social activities, and

-- deciding whether or not to drink alcohol.
+- deciding whether or not to drink alcohol or use cannabis/marijuana.

 You can help your student during this transition by communicating your expectations and encouraging them to think through the outcomes of different choices.

-Parents also can have an impact on the misperceptions of college life, including alcohol use, while providing information about campus resources to their student.
+Parents also can have an impact on the misperceptions of college life, including alcohol and cannabis/marijuana use, while providing information about campus resources to their student.